lesaf92/lesaf92.github.io/_pages/about.md

 - **Multi-Robot Systems:** Cooperative exploration, SLAM, and map merging techniques in 3D environments.
 - **State Estimation & Optimization:** Pose graph optimization, sensor fusion, and probabilistic methods for robust localization.
-- **Autonomous Navigation:** Motion planning and control strategies for heterogeneous robotic teams.
+- **Autonomous Navigation:** Motion planning and control strategies for robot dynamics.

 In addition to research, I develop tools and write technical documentation aimed at supporting the robotics community.